Python Service Overview#

 error_chain = ["NameError: undefined variable"]

-improved_code = await generator.generate_code(request, error_chain)
+improved = await generator.generate_code(request, error_chain)

-assert improved_code != code
+assert improved != code

 Best Practices#